 If a "DNA Needed" message is at the top of a family page on this website it is a family I am interested in having a yDNA sample submitted by a male descendant for the purpose of the research I have done on these Mauck, Mauk, Mock families in Northern Virginia.
 My line is included in this bunch but my research has been much broader.

-I am not a wealthy person.
+I am not a financially wealthy person.
 I live on a retirement pension, month to month.
 On the other hand, I am a dedicated researcher committed to furthering the research on our ancestors.
-If I can verify through documentation the person willing to submit the sample is descended from one of these Northern Virginia Mock, Mauck, Mauk families we do not have a Y-DNA sample for yet, financial assistance is available.
-Up to and including covering the entire cost of the Y-DNA test.
+If I can verify through documentation the person willing to submit the sample is descended from one of these Northern Virginia Mock, Mauck, Mauk families we do not have a Y-DNA sample for yet, financial assistance may be available.
 Those interested may contact me by clicking here.